-Tax season is underway and fraudsters are attempting to con the unsuspecting in 2020.
+Tax season is underway and fraudsters are attempting to con the unsuspecting.
 To protect your data, identity, and money, please be aware of the following scams.

 Identity Theft Tax Refund Scam

 When someone uses your identity to file a fraudulent tax refund and claim a refund, it’s an identity theft tax refund.
 The fraudster uses your personal information like name, Social Security number, or other identifying information without your permission.
 By filing the fraudulent tax return early in the tax season, the identity thief usually receives the refund before you send your tax return, and the IRS processes it.

 WATCH OUT: Most identity theft happens via the trash!
 Make sure you shred all documents containing any personal information before you throw them away.